Severn Valley Railway: Southwards

 The SVR owns the trackbed of the former Bewdley to Hartlebury section through Mount Pleasant Tunnel to a point 302 yards beyond its southern portal, approximately mid-way to the former location of Burlish Crossing.
-In late 2015 the Railway announced that Rail Safety Solutions had taken a lease on the portion as far as Mount Pleasant Tunnel, which they will use to provide training to Network Rail apprentices.
+In late 2015 the railway announced that Rail Safety Solutions had taken a lease on the portion as far as Mount Pleasant Tunnel, which they will use to provide training to Network Rail apprentices.

 Between Burlish and Stourport station, the alignment of the former Bewdley to Hartlebury section has been redeveloped for housing.
 However, from the Hartlebury direction the trackbed is intact as a bridleway from Mitton (the eastern throat of the original station), with only a span over the A449 Worcester to Kidderminster main road missing.
 The abutments are intact.
-Almost all of the trackbed is in Council ownership and in 2007 they expressed an interest in reopening as a commuter line.
+Almost all of the trackbed is in council ownership, and in 2007 they expressed an interest in reopening as a commuter line.

-Rolling stock

-The railway can call on a large fleet to operate its services.
-Only a small 'core' group of vehicles actually belong to the railway company itself; the remainder are owned by an associated groups, such as the Great Western (Severn Valley Railway) Association, or individuals.
-The SVR is also the base of the West Midland Group, which focuses on DMU preservation.
-Locomotives and vehicles from the railway are now only infrequently used on excursions on the National Rail network, but in the past have operated across Great Britain.